SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 5. To **Bootstrap** the module, include it in main.ts file.

-6. To bootstrap the application, include the necessary resources into the index.html file.
+6. To **Bootstrap** the application, include the necessary resources into the index.html file.

     Ex: \<body\>